End-to-end audio-visual learning for cochlear implant sound coding simulations in noisy environments: Abstract

 \section{Abstract}

-The cochlear implant (CI) is a remarkable biomedical device that successfully enables individuals with severe-to-profound hearing loss to perceive sound by converting speech into electrical stimulation signals.
-Despite advancements in the performance of recent CI systems, speech comprehension in noisy or reverberant conditions remains a challenge.
-Recent and ongoing developments in deep learning reveal promising opportunities for enhancing CI sound coding capabilities, not only through replicating traditional signal processing methods with neural networks, but also through integrating visual cues as auxiliary data for multimodal speech processing.
-Therefore, this paper introduces a novel noise-suppressing CI system, AVSE-ECS, which utilizes an audio-visual speech enhancement (AVSE) model as a pre-processing module for the deep-learning-based ElectrodeNet-CS (ECS) sound coding strategy.
-Specifically, a joint training approach is applied to model AVSE-ECS, an end-to-end CI system.
-Experimental results indicate that the proposed method outperforms the previous ECS strategy in noisy conditions, with improved objective speech intelligibility scores.
-The methods and findings in this study demonstrate the feasibility and potential of using deep learning to integrate the AVSE module into an end-to-end CI system.
+The cochlear implant (CI) is a successful biomedical device that enables individuals with severe-to-profound hearing loss to perceive sound through electrical stimulation, yet listening in noise remains challenging.
+Recent deep learning advances offer promising potential for CI sound coding by integrating visual cues.
+In this study, an audio-visual speech enhancement (AVSE) module is integrated with the ElectrodeNet-CS (ECS) model to form the end-to-end CI system, AVSE-ECS.
+Simulations show that the AVSE-ECS system with joint training achieves high objective speech intelligibility and improves the signal-to-error ratio (SER) by 7.4666 dB compared to the advanced combination encoder (ACE) strategy.
+These findings underscore the potential of AVSE-based CI sound coding.